franciscovillaescusa/CMD/docs/source/data.rst

    # read the data
    grids = np.load(fgrids)

-The file contains 1,000 grid with :math:`128\times128\times128` voxels each.
+The file contains 1,000 grids with :math:`128\times128\times128` voxels each.
 For large files (e.g. those containing the grids with :math:`512^3` voxels) it is better to read the files in a slightly different way, to avoid running out of RAM memory:

 .. code:: python